ahm10/impulso/README.md

 # Grakn Knowledge base design :heavy_check_mark:

 ## Steps
-Folder : Grakn
+- Folder : Grakn

 1. Download and install Grakn console and Grakn workbase

+*(The entire setup for windows is ready within the folder so no extra installation should be required)*

-1. Initiate the Grakn console and define a keyspace with schema file schema_zeitlabs3.gql
+2. Initiate the Grakn console and define a keyspace with schema file schema_zeitlabs3.gql

 ### Schema version 1